b52-clouddevops/tf-module-mongodb/README.md

 # tf-module-mongodb

-This repository contains the code needed
+This repository contains the code needed to provision DocumentDB in the AWS with terraform.